 We’re going to test Limez again someday, and wonder if we will get the dual-flower pheno trait again, or not.
 Perhaps you too will grow Limez and find out.
 Now take a look at these photos to see proof of the dual-flower trait.

-The first photo shows the Limez Indica/Kush floral pheno.
+The photo at the top of the article shows ONE Limez plant with two floral phenos at around day 35 of bloom phase.
+This plant went on to produce a few grams more than six ounces of dried fire bud.
+The first photo below shows the Limez Indica/Kush floral pheno.
 The second photo shows the Limez Sativa floral pheno.
-The third photo shows both phenos growing on the same plant (the Sativa pheno is the front one).
+The third photo shows both phenos growing on the same Limez plant (the Sativa pheno is the front one).
 The fourth photo shows how beautiful the Sativa floral pheno looks when dried and cured.